gasagar/ems-Django/README.md

-# Employee Management System - Django(Python)
+# Employee Management System - Django

-Employee Management System built in a Python Framework Django and PostgreSQL as Database.
-This webapp include the functionality like...

-1. Login / Registration (Admin, Employee)
-2. Add / Manage Employee (Admin)
-3. Publish / Manage Notice (Admin)
-4. Add / Manage Attendance (Admin)
-5. Assign / Manage Work (Employee)
-6. Send Request (Employee)
-7. View Request, Notice, Works etc...
+A web-based Employee Management System built using Django.
+This project demonstrates a complete CRUD (Create, Read, Update, Delete) functionality with a user-friendly interface for managing employee data.

+## Features

+- Add, view, update, and delete employee records
+- Organized project structure following Django best practices
+- Responsive templates and clean UI
+- Easy to extend and customize for other management purposes

+## Tech Stack

+- **Backend:** Django
+- **Database:** SQLite (default Django DB, can be switched to PostgreSQL/MySQL)
+- **Frontend:** HTML, CSS, Bootstrap
+- **Version Control:** Git & GitHub

 ## How to Use this Project?
 ***